Azure/azure-sdk-for-js/sdk/identity/identity/TROUBLESHOOTING.md

 #### Verify the Azure Developer CLI can obtain tokens

-You can manually verify that the Azure Developer CLI is properly authenticated, and can obtain tokens.
-First use the `config` command to verify the account which is currently logged in to the Azure Developer CLI.
+You can manually verify that the Azure Developer CLI is properly authenticated and can obtain tokens.
+First, use the `config` command to verify the account which is currently logged in to the Azure Developer CLI.

 ```bash
 azd config list